intel-retail/automated-self-checkout/docs_src/OVMS/quick_stream_density.md

     !!!
 Note
         The benchmark.sh script automatically cleans all running Docker containers after it is done.

+    One can also run the benchmarking on different devices like CPU or GPU if hardware supports.
+This can be done through the environment variable `DEVICE`.
+The following is an example to run the object_detection profile using GPU:

+    ```bash
+    PIPELINE_PROFILE="object_detection" RENDER_MODE=0 DEVICE="GPU.0" sudo -E ./benchmark.sh --stream_density 14.95 --logdir object_detection/data --duration 120 --init_duration 40 --platform dgpu.0 --inputsrc rtsp://127.0.0.1:8554/camera_1
+    ```

+    !!!
+Note
+        The performance of running object detection benchmarking should be better while running on GPU using model precision FP32.
+To change the model precision if supports, you can go to the folder `configs/opencv-ovms/models/2022` from the root of project folder and edit the `base_path` for that particular model in the `config_template.json` file.
+For example, you can change the the base_path of `FP32` to `FP16` assuming the precision `FP16` of the model is available:

+        ```json
+            ...
+            "config": {
+            "name": "ssd_mobilenet_v1_coco",
+            "base_path": "/models/ssd_mobilenet_v1_coco/FP32",
+            ...
+            }

+        ```

 2. Check the output in the base `results` directory.